Charles Somerset, 4th Duke of Beaufort: Life

 Somerset became Duke of Beaufort on the death of his brother, Henry Scudamore, 3rd Duke of Beaufort in February 1745.
 He vacated his seat in the House of Commons and took his seat in the House of Lords.
 His brother had been one of those who contacted the French government in late 1742 asking for their support for an invasion to restore the Stuarts.
-Beaufort himself also joined the project, sending assurances of support to the French in August 1745, and pressing a month later ‘for a body of troops to be landed near London.'
-Simon Fraser, Lord Lovat, executed for his part in the 45 Rebellion later declared ‘if the Duke of Beaufort had not promised to raise £12,000, he would not have concerned himself’ but as with many aristocratic Jacobite sympathisers, the Government took no action against Beaufort.
+Beaufort himself also joined the project, sending assurances of support to the French in August 1745, and pressing a month later 'for a body of troops to be landed near London.'
+Simon Fraser, Lord Lovat, executed for his part in the 45 Rebellion later declared 'if the Duke of Beaufort had not promised to raise £12,000, he would not have concerned himself' but as with many aristocratic Jacobite sympathisers, the Government took no action against Beaufort.
+Beaufort was a member of the Loyal Brotherhood, and became its president in 1746.

 One of the complexities of 18th-century politics was the hostility between Hanoverian monarchs and their heirs; as George II supported the Whigs, his son Frederick, Prince of Wales described himself as a Tory even though many of them were in theory Jacobites.
-Since the Prince's 'programme' effectively amounted to ousting the current incumbents, Beaufort agreed to support him and in May 1749, Horace Walpole reported his presence at a meeting ‘between the Prince's party and the Jacobites.'
+Since the Prince's 'programme' effectively amounted to ousting the current incumbents, Beaufort agreed to support him and in May 1749, Horace Walpole reported his presence at a meeting 'between the Prince's party and the Jacobites.'
 In September 1750, Beaufort and Lord Westmorland jointly presided at a meeting of English Jacobites held during Charles Stuart's secret visit to London in September 1750, which effectively signalled the last flicker of the Jacobite movement.